Alphawanja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates a new local variable create script that a global variable script that prints the resultof the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line
+script that creates a new local variable create script that a global variable script that prints the resultof the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line script that prints the result of POWER divided by DIVIDE followed by a new line